Garmin vs Fitbit

-These two are giants when it comes to fitness trackers, and most people have their favourite, which they will argue in favour of over the other.
-The big question is; are the two brands actually all that different?
-Both Garmin and Fitbit have a very solid range of devices at a varying range of prices that serve specific purposes.
+These two are giants when it comes to fitness trackers.
+Most people have a favorite.
+The big question is; are the two brands all that different?
+Both Garmin and Fitbit have a solid range of devices at a range of prices that serve specific purposes.

 Who are these giants in the world of fitness trackers?